A Cubical Language for Bishop Sets: XTT: a cubical language for Bishop sets

 \begin{rem} One can also express the data of a path type as a line of types $\IsTy[i:\DIM]{A}$ together with a partial element $\IsTm[i:\DIM,\Bdry{i}]{a}{A}$; then, the elements of the path type $\CKwd{path}_{i.A}\prn{i.a}$ would consist in elements $\IsTm[i:\DIM]{p}{A}[\Bdry{i}\to a]$.
 In fact, we use exactly this style of definition in our mathematical version of the syntax of XTT (see Section~\ref{sec:functorial-semantics}). \end{rem}

 We are already prepared to see one of the advantages of cubical type theories over intensional Martin-L\"of type theory.
-The benefit of using maps out of the interval to represent equality is that equations in $A$ naturally take the form of (parametrized) elements of $A$; therefore, the ``introduction rules'' for equality in $A$ are the same as the introduction rules for $A$ itself.
+Because we use maps out of the interval to represent equality, equations in $A$ naturally take the form of (parametrized) elements of $A$; therefore, the ``introduction rules'' for equality in $A$ are the same as the introduction rules for $A$ itself.

 \begin{exa} Function extensionality, provable in cubical type theories, provides a particularly convincing example, considering that it can be derived directly using only the rules for dependent function and path types.
 Given two functions $f,g:\CTyPi{x}{A}{B}$ and a family of paths $h:\CTyPi{x}{A}{\CTyPath{\_.B}{f(x)}{g(x)}}$, we have: